Spectral gaps and error estimates for infinite-dimensional Metropolis-Hastings with non-Gaussian priors: Convergence theory for RCAR

+Complete proof of Theorem~\ref{thm:spectral-gap-locally-Lip} is given in Appendix~\ref{sec:proof-P-is-d-contracting}.
+Our method of proof relies on the weak Harris' theorem (Proposition~\ref{thm:weak-harris}) which in turn requires us to show that $d_q$ is contracting for $\P$ and that the level sets of $V$ are $d_q$-small; these are shown in Propositions~\ref{P-is-d-contracting-locally-Lipschitz} and \ref{d-q-small-sets-locally-Lipschitz} respectively.
+To prove that $d_q$ is contracting for $\P$ we need to choose the parameters $\eta, \omega/\eta^q>0$ to be sufficiently small depending on the constants appearing in Assumptions~\ref{assumptions-on-Phi} and \ref{assumptions-on-K-beta} as well as the tail decay of $\lambda$.
+The integer $n $ then emerges in the proof of $d_q$-smallness of the $V$ level sets and depends on the choice of $V$ as well as the parameters $\omega, \eta$ and the tail decay of $\lambda$.

-By \cite[Cor.~4.11]{hairer2011asymptotic}, the weak Harris theorem guarantees the existence of a unique invariant measure if $\P$ is Feller on $\mcl H$ (recall Definition~\ref{def-feller-kernel}) and there exists a complete metric $\bar d$ on $\mcl H$ such that $\bar d \le \sqrt{d_q}$.
-Observe that
+For our third and final set of main theoretical results we show that $\P$ has a unique invariant measure.
+By \cite[Cor.~4.11]{hairer2011asymptotic}, the weak Harris theorem guarantees the existence of a unique invariant measure if $\P$ is Feller (recall Definition~\ref{def-feller-kernel}) and there exists a complete metric $\bar d$ on $\mcl H$ such that $\bar d \le \sqrt{d_q}$.
+Observe that for $q \ge 0$,

 and the right side is a complete metric since $\|u-v\|$ is a complete metric.
-It then follows that any RCAR-MH kernel $\P$ that is Feller has a unique invariant measure provided that Theorem~\ref{wasserstein-spectral-gap-locally-Lip} is satisfied.
+Thus to prove existence and uniqueness of invariant measures of $\P$ we simply need to verify that it is indeed a Feller kernel, this result constitutes the claim in Main Result~\ref{mainresult:spectral-gap}(b) which we summarize in Corollary~\ref{cor:P-has-unique-invariant-measure} below.